The Amazing Race China 4

-The Amazing Race China 4 (极速前进第四季) is the fourth installment of the Chinese reality television series The Amazing Race China (极速前进 (Jísù Qiánjìn)).
-Based on the American reality TV series The Amazing Race, it features eight teams of two in a race around the world.
+The Amazing Race China 4 (极速前进第四季) is the fourth season of the Chinese reality competition show The Amazing Race China (极速前进 (Jísù Qiánjìn)).
+Based on the American reality TV series The Amazing Race, it featured eight teams of two in a race around Eurasia.
+This season visited two continents and six countries and traveled over 30000 km during ten legs.
+Starting in Hong Kong, racers travelled through Denmark, Sweden, Anhui, Singapore, Vietnam, Guangdong, Macau, Malaysia, and Shanghai before finishing in Chuzhou.
 By-Health left as the main sponsor, with HeiHeiRu becoming the main sponsor for this season.

-The season premiered on August 4, 2017.
+The season premiered on Shenzhen TV on August 4, 2017.
 The season finale aired on October 6.

-Married couple Jia Jingwen and Xiu Jiekai were the winners of this season.
+Married couple Jia Jingwen and Xiu Jiekai were the winners of this season, while partners Zheng Yuancheng and Wang Likun finished second, and married couple Wu Minxia and Zhang Xiaocheng finished third.

 Production

 Development and filming

 Following the last season using Summer Olympics as a theme, this season used "Treasure Hunt" as the theme.
 Each leg was given a corresponding theme and the racecourse task would mostly focus on that theme.
 Each team would get a "treasure" (a toy or a prop) during legs after completing various tasks.
 The "treasure" would help the teams on finishing the rest of the leg (usually revealing the location of the Pit Stop).
 At the Pit Stop, each team received another "treasure" from the greeters, which represented the leg theme or the location's culture.

 Similar to the recent Canadian and American versions, the Express Pass was given as an optional prize during Leg 1, rather than it being a definite award for a first-place finish on the leg.

 An initial press release for the show claimed that the season would visit Mumbai, India, Tel Aviv, Israel and Colombo, Sri Lanka.
 However, once filming started, these destinations were replaced with Hefei, Macau and Kuala Lumpur.

 During the Leg 1 Pit Stop in Hong Kong, teams made a handprint in commemoration of the 20th anniversary of the transfer of sovereignty over Hong Kong.

 This is also the first time in the celebrity series where a team had to voluntarily quit the show, as Zhang Jike sustained an injury during Leg 6, though he and Zhang Chuanming still participated in the tasks until the Detour in Leg 7 along with the other teams.
 However, unlike the usual versions where the host came out on the location to inform them of their elimination, this celebrity version did not see Allan coming out to the racecourse to declare elimination in front of that team, and the results were announced after the episode ended.

 Although the Finish Line was inside China, none of the eliminated teams were present at the Finish Line like the previous season.